Skip to main content

 • Enclomiphene ∞ In some cases, this medication may be included to further support LH and FSH levels, particularly for men concerned with maintaining fertility while undergoing testosterone optimization.
 It works by blocking estrogen receptors in the hypothalamus and pituitary, signaling the body to produce more gonadotropins.

 The influence of TRT on cardiovascular markers is complex.
 Studies have shown that restoring testosterone to physiological ranges in hypogonadal men can lead to beneficial changes in body composition, including reductions in fat mass and increases in lean muscle mass.
 These changes, in turn, can improve insulin sensitivity and lipid profiles, which are favorable for cardiovascular health.
-However, careful monitoring of and lipid parameters remains essential throughout therapy.
+However, careful monitoring of red blood cell count and lipid parameters remains essential throughout therapy.

 Targeted hormonal therapies, including TRT and growth hormone peptides, aim to restore physiological balance, thereby supporting cardiovascular well-being through improved metabolic function and body composition.